 Customer details section

-Let’s focus on two orders, #471 and #470.
+Now, let’s look at #471 and #470.
 Under the Customer Details section of Order ID #471, we can see our customer’s name which is Apeksha Shah as well as their contact number.
-Those are the two details that would be displayed under this section.
+Those are the two details that would be displayed in this section.

 Moving further, we can see that these items were not purchased within the ‘Cart abandoned cut-off time’ and hence the cart became abandoned on 12th February at 10:53 am.
 The Abandoned Date section, thus displays the date as well as the time when the order was abandoned.